kofronpi/contracts-fr-en/src/en/cgv.md

 ### 10.1.
 Price

 The price is per-project.
-All prices are agreed upon in the Particular conditions of contract.
-{{ company.name }} and the Customer can, however, agree upon a daily rate instead in the Particular conditions of contract.
+All prices are agreed upon in the Particular conditions of contract. the Developer and the Customer can, however, agree upon a daily rate instead in the Particular conditions of contract.

 ### 10.2.
 Per-project payment terms and conditions

-When the contract is signed, a 35 % downpayment will be paid by the Customer within 10 days to {{ company.name }}.
+When the contract is signed, a 35 % downpayment will be paid by the Customer within 10 days to the Developer.
 Unless agreed upon in the Particular conditions of contract, the Deliverable design, development & realization will start when the downpayment is received.

-30 % of the payment will then be paid to {{ company.name }} within 15 days of the middle-project milestone, set in the Particular conditions of contract.
+30 % of the payment will then be paid to the Developer within 15 days of the middle-project milestone, set in the Particular conditions of contract.

-The remaining 35 % of the payment will be paid to {{ company.name }} within 15 days of the Deliverable delivery to the Customer.
+The remaining 35 % of the payment will be paid to the Developer within 15 days of the Deliverable delivery to the Customer.

 ### 10.3.
 Late payment